1960 New York mid-air collision

-On December 16, 1960, a United Airlines Douglas DC-8 bound for Idlewild Airport (now John F. Kennedy International Airport) in New York City collided in midair with a TWA Lockheed L-1049 Super Constellation descending toward LaGuardia Airport.
+On December 16, 1960, a United Air Lines Douglas DC-8 bound for Idlewild Airport (now John F. Kennedy International Airport) in New York City collided in midair with a TWA Lockheed L-1049 Super Constellation descending toward LaGuardia Airport.
 The Constellation crashed on Miller Field in Staten Island and the DC-8 in Park Slope, Brooklyn, killing all 128 aboard the two aircraft and six people on the ground.
-The accident, the world's deadliest aviation disaster at the time.
+The accident was the world's deadliest aviation disaster at the time, and remains the deadliest accident in the history of United Air Lines.
+(United Airlines Flight 175, with close to 1,000 total deaths, is excluded as an accident flight, due to being a terrorist attack.)

 The accident became known as the Park Slope plane crash or the Miller Field crash after the two crash sites.
 The accident was also the first hull loss and first fatal accident involving a Douglas DC-8.